johnlarson/blu/docs/api-reference/js.rst

     .. code-block:: python

-        from blu import client
+        from blu import is_client

         # Wrong!
         from js import document

         # Right.
-        if client:
+        if is_client:
             from js import document